NathanLi/TwitterKitLegacy/README.md

 * Compose Tweets
   * Share Tweets with text, URLs, photos and video.
   * Automatically handles API access and login for quick sharing.
-* Monetize with MoPub integration
-  * Easy integration of MoPub's display ads tools with Twitter content.
 * Log in with Twitter
   * Authorize users, using the Twitter accounts already on their phone.
   * Support for requesting email address